FIWARE/tutorials.NGSI-v2/docs/working-with-linked-data.md

 ```

 Within the `lib/ngsi-ld.js` library file, the `BASE_PATH` defines the location of the Orion Context Broker, reading a
-data entity is simply a wrapper around an asynchronous HTTP GET request passing the appropriate headers
+data entity is simply a wrapper around an asynchronous HTTP GET request passing the appropriate headers.

 ```javascript
 const BASE_PATH = process.env.CONTEXT_BROKER || "http://localhost:1026/ngsi-ld/v1";